pi-hole/docs/docs/guides/upstream-dns-providers.md

 ### Custom

 With custom, you'll choose your favorite DNS provider.
-If you care about net independence and privacy I'll suggest you give a look at : [OpenNIC DNS Project](https://servers.opennic.org/)
+If you care about Internet independence and privacy, we suggest having a look at the [OpenNIC DNS Project](https://servers.opennic.org/)

 ### More information